 knot.ai

-The knot.ai library provides access to the server’s AI client for scripts.
-It returns a pre-configured client instance connected to the upstream AI provider.
+The knot.ai library provides access to an AI client for scripts.
+In embedded contexts (MCP, remote, local scripts) it returns a pre-configured client connected to the server’s AI provider.
+For standalone use outside knot, configure knot.apiclient with AI connection details.

 Functions